PeterEB/coap-node/README.md

 cnode.writeResrc('temperature', 0, 'sensorValue', tempVal);

 // if you like to keep your 'sensorValue' updated, you have to poll 'gpio0' regularly
-// and write the lastest read value to the Resource.
+// and write the latest read value to the Resource.
 ```

 <a name="Resource_readable"></a>